These guides are AI-generated educational summaries — not legal or medical advice.

 Not addressing pre-military vs. military vs. post-military history accurately

-Why: The DBQ requires the examiner to document social, occupational, and mental health history across three life phases.
+The DBQ requires the examiner to document social, occupational, and mental health history across three life phases.
 If you had pre-military difficulties, the examiner or rater may attribute current impairment to non-service causes.
 You must clearly articulate how military service changed or worsened your baseline.

-Do this instead: Be prepared to explain your pre-military baseline: 'Before service, I was employed, had stable relationships, and no mental health treatment.
+Instead: Be prepared to explain your pre-military baseline: 'Before service, I was employed, had stable relationships, and no mental health treatment.
 After [specific service events or experiences], my symptoms began and my functioning declined significantly.'

 Impact: Service connection and all rating levels